 “Due to the requirements for medical education, many doctors are much older before they enter the workforce, and they don’t have the down payment needed to purchase a home; yet, they have the income to qualify for a home,” notes Mikell Richards, regional sales manager at United Community Bank in Mount Pleasant, South Carolina.

 How does a physician loan work?

-Physician loans also have high limits, typically $1 million or more depending on the mortgage lender.
-There can be different limits based on how much you’re financing — for example, 100-percent financing could be capped at $1 million, while 90-percent financing could go up to $2 million.
-There are other types of physician loans, too, that can help you establish your practice — these can max out at $5 million.
+Physician mortgage loans do not require a down payment; lenders can offer up to 100-percent financing.
+Physician mortgages also have high limits, typically $1 million or more depending on the mortgage lender.
+Loan-size limits can vary, based on how much you’re financing — for example, the size of a 100-percent financed loan could be capped at $1 million, while a 90-percent-financed one could go up to $2 million.

-Most physician loan lenders allow you to have a higher debt-to-income ratio, as well, because they know that new doctors have sizeable student debt.
+Most physician loan lenders allow you to have a higher debt-to-income ratio, as well, because they know that new doctors have sizable student loans.